GODLharish/REAL-TIME-LOG-ANALYSIS/README.md

 ## Overview

 Log Realtime Analysis is a robust real-time log aggregation and visualization system designed to handle high-throughput logs using a Kafka-Spark ETL pipeline.
 For example, it can process application logs tracking user requests, error rates, and API response times in real-time.
-It integrates with DynamoDB for real-time metrics storage and visualizes key system insights using Python and Dash Plotly Library.
+It integrates with MySQL for real-time metrics storage and visualizes key system insights using Python and Dash Plotly Library.
 The setup uses Docker for containerized deployment, ensuring seamless development and deployment workflows.

 ## Features

 - **Log Ingestion:** High-throughput log streaming with Kafka.
 - **Real-Time Aggregation:** Spark processes logs per minute for metrics like request counts, error rates, and response times.
-- **Metrics Storage:** Aggregated metrics stored in DynamoDB for fast querying.
-DynamoDB is optimized for low-latency, high-throughput queries, making it ideal for real-time dashboard applications.
+- **Metrics Storage:** Aggregated metrics stored in MySQL for fast querying.
+MySQL is optimized for low-latency, high-throughput queries, making it ideal for real-time dashboard applications.
 - **Data Storage:** Historical logs saved in HDFS as Parquet files for long-term analysis.
 - **Interactive Dashboard:** Dash application with real-time updates and SLA metrics visualization.